AdrianaCaetano/Python_Interview_Questions/lambda.md

 `lambda arguments : expression` where arguments are the inputs to the function, and expression is the result that is returned.

-Lambda functions are useful for creating simple, throw-away functions that are used only once.
-They can also be used for tasks such as filtering data in a list, mapping data, and reducing data.
+Lambda functions are generally inline, anonymous functions represented by a single expression.
+They are used for creating function objects during runtime.
+They can accept any number of parameters.
+They are usually used where functions are required only for a short period.

 For example, here is a lambda function that takes two arguments and returns their sum:
 ```